Frequently asked questions

 What should I do if I get an error message when trying to log in?

-How do I unsubscribe from ID alerts?
+How do I unsubscribe from my Truyu subscription?

 Google/Android Instructions - Cancel, pause, or change a subscription on Google Play - Android - Google Play Help